 Still haven't put down your phone?
 Step away: It's one big reason we're all hopped up on headlines.
 Then think of tangible ways to diffuse what's vexing you, whether it's having a heart-to-heart with your mom or using an app to monitor your spending.
 If you're still reeling, take a deep breath.
 Research shows that when our exhale is even a few counts longer than our inhale, the vagus nerve, which runs from the brain down through the neck to the diaphragm and abdomen, tells our nervous system to chill out.
 Our heart rate drops, our blood pressure lowers, the blood vessels relax, and the whole body physically calms down.
 Inhale slowly through your nose, then exhale with a soft haaaaaaa sound, until your lungs feel completely empty.
 (Repeat this 10 times, with a three-second pause between breaths, for an even more satisfying release.)

 We all feel stuck sometimes-in an unfulfilling job, a draining relationship, or just a "meh" state of mind.
 It turns out that means we might be striving for the wrong things.
-People who shoot for personal pleasures (aka extrinsic goals), such as fame and wealth, are demonstrably less happy than those who seek personal growth, relationships, and community (intrinsic goals), per a 2009 University of Rochester study.
+People who shoot for personal pleasures (or extrinsic goals), such as fame and wealth, are demonstrably less happy than those who seek personal growth, relationships, and community (intrinsic goals), per a 2009 University of Rochester study.
 Researchers asked graduating college students about their aspirations, and followed up two years later.
 Those who pursued extrinsic goals reported greater anxiety and poorer physical health despite their accomplishments, while the group with intrinsic ones cited greater well-being and self-esteem as well as fewer physical signs of stress.

-Find a purpose Make that plural: purposes.
+Topple this hurdle by finding a purpose.
+Actually, make that plural: purposes.
 Think of what drives you in various areas of your life-your personal, family, work, and community roles.
-"We have complex lives," says Victor J. Strecher, Ph.D., a health-behavior and health-education professor at the University of Michigan School of Public Health, and the author of "Life on Purpose" (HarperOne, 2016).
-“We don't care about just one thing."
+"We have complex lives," says Victor J. Strecher, Ph.D., a health-behavior and health-education professor at the University of Michigan School of Public Health, and the author of Life on Purpose.
+"We don't care about just one thing."
 A multipurpose mind-set helps us prioritize and find balance, he says.
 When we catch ourselves glued to our email and ignoring our family, we can think, Is this really serving my purpose here?
 Then we can turn back to things that do-the stuff that truly makes us feel happy.

-Kelly DiNardo is the coauthor of "Living the Sutras: A Guide to Yoga Wisdom Beyond the Mat" (Shambhala, 2018).
+Kelly DiNardo is the coauthor of Living the Sutras: A Guide to Yoga Wisdom Beyond the Mat.